2019 South East Asian Rankings for Swimming Complete

 Through POC membership committee chairman Robert Bachmann, Vargas met with Velasco recently.
 With the PSI president assuring both POC officials, the national squad tryouts would be “all-inclusive” and based on FINA rules and guidelines.

 “Obviously, we should have the best athletes available to us for the SEA Games.
 That’s why we have always stressed inclusivity in these matters,”

 “There is no need for acrimony and divisiveness.
 We can work this out.

 “Lani has announced she is willing to do this.
 I call on the other groups to cooperate and work as one for the country’s interest.”

-In addition The Philippine SEA Games have taken on added significance after Velasco managed to secure sanction from the world swimming body last Feb.
-1 making the regional swimming showcase an Olympic qualifying event for the 2020 Tokyo Olympics, a historic first.
+The Philippine SEA Games have also added significance after Velasco managed to secure sanction from the world swimming body last Feb.
+1, making the regional swimming showcase an Olympic qualifying event for the 2020 Tokyo Olympics historic first.